OrangeSpyderMan/inkplate10-weather-cal/README.md

 ## Firmware

-### Building with PlatformIO

-Should be as simple as cloning the project from GitHub and importing into PlatformIO. `platformio.ini` has everything setup to build and upload to Inkplate 10.

 ### Building with Arduino IDE

-The firmware can be made to compile correctly on the Arduino IDE, if that is your environment of choice.
-At least one user has seen issues with SDCard reading on the PlatformIO built firmware, which seems not to happen on the Arduino IDE build.
+The firmware can be compiled correctly on the Arduino IDE.

 The below assumes you already have a working Arduino environment, configure for the Inkplate10 (with the board definition).
 The documentation for that is available here :